zannloo/tp/docs/UserGuide.md

   **Required format for `StudentId`:**
   - Must be in the format `XXXXA` where `XXXX` is replaceable with any 4 digit number and `A` is replaceable with any capitalised alphabet.
-    - This format accurately reflects the last 5 place of an NUS student's matriculation number while maintaining privacy and security.
+    - - **Note:** StudentId here corresponds to the last 5 place of an NUS student's matriculation number and is not a StudentId created by you.
+This format helps you to identify students easily while maintaining privacy and security.
       - eg. `8467U`
     </box>